timholy/AdvancedScientificComputing/homeworks/opensource_git_github.md

 ```

 If `git` does things that annoy you (e.g., open up a strange editor you don't understand), see [more configuration options](https://www.git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) or [the complete details](https://www.git-scm.com/book/en/v2/Customizing-Git-Git-Configuration).
 Collaborations between Windows and non-Windows users may wish to ensure that the `core.autocrlf` option is set as described in the latter page.

+### Install & configure vscode

+Visual Studio Code (VS Code) is the recommended editor & development environment for this course.
+You are welcome to use other tools if you prefer, but all instructions will be presented for VS Code.

+Visit the [VS Code installation page](https://code.visualstudio.com/) and download the current version for your platform.
+If you're unfamiliar with it, there were links to the documentation above in [Sources for learning].

+Some particularly useful [extensions](https://code.visualstudio.com/docs/editor/extension-marketplace) are `Jupyter` (to edit Jupyter notebooks) and some of the [remote-development extensions](https://code.visualstudio.com/docs/remote/remote-overview) (if you ever want to edit code on a different machine remotely).
+However, because VS Code now comes with builtin support for `git` and `GitHub`, you may not need any extensions until we get to Julia.

 ## Complete "GitHub Skills" modules